-With patient safety and learning a priority for all trusts, Hempsons’ risk and investigation specialists are able to help trusts to navigate complex investigations and produce reports which provide:
+With patient safety and learning a priority for all healthcare providers, Hempsons’ risk and investigation specialists are able to help trusts to navigate the complexities of understanding your organisation’s risk profile, investigations and producing reports which provide:

-Our risk and investigation service is led by Richard Greensit and Liz Hackett, both of whom have considerable experience and expertise in healthcare litigation, statutory and non-statutory inquiries, inquests and advice across the acute, mental health and ambulance trust sectors, including across secure services and the prison estate.
+Our risk and investigation service is led by Liz Hackett and Richard Greensit, both of whom have considerable experience and expertise in healthcare litigation, statutory and non-statutory inquiries, inquests and advice across the acute, mental health and ambulance trust sectors, including across secure services and the prison estate.

 We have worked closely with some of our key clients to develop a process for harvesting and recording high quality data from each incident or dispute, such that we can subject the data to analysis, triangulation, and thematic review.